mozilla/firefox-translations-training/README.md

 ### Architecture

-All steps are independent and contain scripts that accept input arguments, read input files from disk and output the results on disk.
+All steps are independent and contain scripts that accept arguments, read input files from disk and output the results to disk.
-It allows to write the steps in any language (currently it's historically mostly bash and Python) and represent the pipeline as a DAG to be compatible with workflow managers.
+It allows writing the steps in any language (currently it's historically mostly bash and Python) and represent the pipeline as directed acyclic graph (DAG).

-The main script `run.sh` can be easily replaced with a DAG definition in workflow manager terms.
+Snakemake workflow manager infers the DAG implicitly from the specified inputs and outputs of the steps.
+The workflow manager checks which files are missing and runs the corresponding jobs either locally or on a cluster depending on configuration.

-A workflow manager will provide easy resource management, parallelization, monitoring and scheduling which will allow horizontal scalability required to train massive number of langauges.
+Snakemake parallelizes steps that can be executed simultniously.
+It is especially usefull for teacher ensemble training and translation.

-At the same time it is possible to run it all locally end to end or to do interactive experimentation running specific scripts manually.
+The main snakemkae process (scheduler) should be launched interactively.
+It runs job processes on the worker nodes in cluster mode or on a local machine in local mode.

 ### Conventions